dsuwo/Western_DataScience_BootCamp/Unit3/readme.md

 The focus of this Unit is on linear regression, model selection and validation methods.
 - Lesson 1: Linear regression is explained.
-- Lesson 2: Hands-on linear regression check the Youtube Video for that:
+- Lesson 2: Hands-on linear regression.
+Check the Youtube Video for that:

 https://www.youtube.com/watch?v=2lr_sba8iuM